 The roadmaps for foster care reform that Children’s Rights negotiated in New Jersey, Michigan and Tennessee prohibit child welfare officials from using psychotropic medications as a method of discipline or control for any child.
 Children’s Rights also ensured that these states are required by force of law to hire medical directors — a position that didn’t previously exist — to monitor the usage of psychotropic drugs in foster care.

-In addition, Children’s Rights is raising awareness about the issue by speaking at conferences, writing papers, and amplifying the voices of young people who have been affected by psychotropic medications.
+Children’s Rights continues to raise awareness about the issue by speaking at conferences, writing papers, and amplifying the voices of young people who have been affected by psychotropic medications.
 Check out CR’s short video to hear directly from young people themselves.